wetfish/ecs/README.md

 Sensor type is all lower case. dht11, dht22, or ds18b20

-## simplelogger.ino
+## sensorlogger.ino
 #### Installation and usage
-- DHT sensor's data line is connected to pin 5.
+- Sensor's data line is connected to Arduino.
+(DHT11 on pin 5 by default)
 - SD card reader is connected as follows:
-	+ CS to pin 4
+	+ CS to pin 4 (can be changed at top of .INO file)
 	+ MOSI to pin 11
 	+ CLK to pin 13
 	+ MISO to pin 12
 - Optionally, an indicator LED is connected to pin 8

-Pin numbers, output filename, and DHT sensor type can be changed at the top of sensorlogger.ino.
-Filename must use short 8.3 format (8 character name and 3 character extension) Every time the arduino is booted it will create a csv file to record time, temperature, and relative humidity.
+Pin numbers, output filename, and sensor types can be changed at the top of sensorlogger.ino.
+Filename must use short 8.3 format (8 character name and 3 character extension) Every time the arduino is booted it will create a csv file to record time and sensor data.
 Since it has no real time clock, the time is recorded in seconds since boot.

-The indicator LED will light while readings are being taken.
 If there are any errors with the SD card reader, the device will flash the indicator LED, and will need to be reset.

 ## quickcsvplotter.py
 Plots the data collected by sensorlogger.py